Jan-1-1970/challenges/2023-GreHack/Subuser/solution/write-up.md

 [simpleuser@6304f11c4fca ~]$ newuidmap 46 0 1000 1 1 1001 1
 [simpleuser@6304f11c4fca ~]$ newgidmap 46 0 1000 1 1 1001 1
 ```

+These commands will map, for user namespace of PID 46, uid/gid 0 inside the namespace to 1000 outside, and uid/gid 1 inside the namespace to 1001 outside.

 ## on previous session, search and display flag